HathorNetwork/rfcs/projects/atomic-swap-service/headless-wallet.md

   - There should be no more than one websocket connection open for each proposal
 - Wallets that did not register/create a proposal should not receive updates about it

-To achieve this, a `listenedProposals` map will be created on the `services/wallets.service` module containing, in short:
+To achieve this, a `listenedProposals` map will be created on the `services/wallets.service` module containing, in short, the proposal identifier, password, and a list of wallet-ids that are listening to it:
 ```ts
 {
 	proposalId: string,